Harsh24BAI10795/Community-Connect/README.txt

 The error occurs because your Windows 11 system doesn't have a default email application assigned to open and send emails for you.

+IF YOU USE THE FILE IN YOUR MOBILE THE CONTACT ORGANIZATION BUTTON WORKS AS INTENDED AS MOBILES HAVE A DEFAULT MAIL APP ASSIGEND TO HANDLE THESE REQUESTS.

 Setting Your Default Mail App in Windows 11:-